[Updated October 2022]

 - Source2Target is a podcast for new and prospective translators

 - Standing on Points is a cultural history of punctuation by Florence Hazrat

 - Three Percent podcasts is a weekly(ish) conversation about new books, the publishing scene, international literature in translation, and many other random rants and raves

 - Caroline Alberoni hosts the TradTalk podcast (mainly in Portuguese)

 - Troublesome Terps is subtitled “The podcast about things that keep interpreters up at night”.
 Also by Alexander Drechsel along with his fellow interpreters Sarah Hickey, Jonathan Downie, and Alexander Gansmeier as well as the occasional guest

 - Vistatalks is a language industry podcast by Vistatec.
 It focuses on interesting discussions with interesting people from around the world

 - Long-running A Way With Words looks at language through family, history, and culture

-*podcasts that I don’t or no longer listen to, mainly due to lack of time!
+*podcasts that I don’t, occasionally, or no longer listen to, mainly due to lack of time!